 6. Once you come to know that you were attacked by spyware, change all the passwords for the email accounts and websites.
 Also, follow the practice for identity theft recovery.

-Spam emails are really a nuisance and it can damage your reputation in the society, at least momentarily when the email is received.
+Spam emails are really a nuisance, and they can damage your reputation in society, at least momentarily when the email is received.
 It can be a huge embarrassment for you at times.
 To prevent this, make sure that you follow the tips discussed above and keep all your accounts protected from the reach of hackers.